saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ---

-An interaction between two continuous variables means that slope of one variable (against the response) changes for different values of the other variable. (make note )
+An interaction between two continuous variables means that slope of one variable (against the response) changes for different values of the other variable.

 model 4: $\log_{10}(birthweight) = \beta_{0} + \beta_{1} \log_{10}(bpd)+  \beta_{2} \log_{10}(ad) + \beta_{3}\log_{10}(bpd)*\log_{10}(ad) + \epsilon$